nachocaru/xaprb.com/content/blog/2006-10-05-five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 Let's say we have a hypothetical interactive program that waits for you to press a key and then does some function.

 Okay, I lied.
 It's not hypothetical.
 I use this technique extensively in <a href="/innotop/">innotop</a>.
 Innotop has many dozens of key mappings, and they are mapped to different things depending on what mode you're in.
 "You pressed `c`?
-Oh wait, let me scroll through my big honkin' `switch` statement and see what that does&#8230; hang on, I'm getting there&#8230; can't find it&#8230; oh, you were in *that* mode!
+Oh wait, let me scroll through my big honkin' `switch` statement and see what that does... hang on, I'm getting there... can't find it... oh, you were in *that* mode!
 No wonder.
-Well, let me look at the `switch` statement for that mode, then&#8230;"
+Well, let me look at the `switch` statement for that mode, then..."

 Can you imagine?
 There's no way I'd have added so many features to innotop if it were this much of a pain to write, debug and understand.
 It doesn't really matter that I wrote it -- six months from now, I won't have a clue what all that code is doing.
 But I *will* be able to figure out what a keypress does, because I used a dispatch table.